Mansi2102003/Student_Management_Springboot/README.md

 #Student Management System

 - A full-stack student management student using spring Boot(java) for backend and HTML, CSS, JS, BOOTSTRAP for frontend.
 - It allows user to add, view, update, delete and search a student records stored in PostgreSQL database.

+#Features

+- Add new student records
+- Edit and update existing student information
+- Delete student records
+- Search student by ID
+- View all students in a tabular format
+- Responsive UI built with Bootstrap 5